 The difference between a camping lighter and any ordinary lighter is that camping lighters are built with a more durable body and a stronger flame, so they can better withstand the elements and the high wind.

 Here are 4 of the best camping lighters on the market (and we go into what features the ideal lighters should have after the reviews).

 NIBO Space 6 Butane Lighter

 The best feature about the NIBO Space 6 Butane Lighter is its durable, mechanical design that is built to outlast the roughest of conditions.
 This makes the NIBO Space 6 one of the best lighters to have in your survival pack or bug out bag.
 It also delivers an intense and wind resistant flame that is capable of lighting a big bonfire if you need it to.
-This lighter also sells for a relatively cheap price in the fifteen dollar range, so it’s an excellent choice for those looking for a camping lighter on a budget as well.
+This lighter also sells for a relatively cheap price so it’s an excellent choice for those looking for a camping lighter on a budget as well.

 Tesla Coil TM USB Rechargeable Windproof Arc Lighter